currentco/my-reads-app/README.md

 ## How to install

 - Install Node.js
-- Navigate to your chosen directory in the terminal and clone the project
+- Navigate to your chosen directory in the terminal and clone the project <br>
   <code>git clone https://github.com/currentco/my-reads-app.git</code>
-- Install npm
+- Install npm <br>
   <code>npm install</code>
-- Run the app
+- Run the app <br>
   <code>npm start</code>

 ## Dependencies